 All US jurisdictions have laws covering the use of disclosure statements on political advertising.
-Specific items that both require a disclosure statement generally include Billboards, Bumper Stickers, Sample Ballots, Newspaper Ads, TV and Radio Ads, Magazines, Mass Mailings, Pamphlets, Fliers, Palm Cards, Websites – and even email.
+Specific items that both require a disclosure statement generally include billboards, bumper stickers, sample ballots, newspaper ads, TV and radio ads, magazines, mass mailings, pamphlets, fliers, palm cards, and even email.

-The specific wording required is usually some variant of “Paid for and Authorized by” the candidate or political group.
+Authorization Disclosure: The specific wording required varies but it is usually some variant of “Paid for and Authorized by” the candidate or political group.
 Adding that disclaimer to a campaign website is pretty simple, and most campaigns place this information in footer of each page.